annebrown/content-data/content/frameworks/comparisons/web-dev/index.md

 ## Approach

-For each Framework being analyzed, create a web app, with the same data, design, components, structure, and configs, and with comparable tools (parsers, compilers, builder, bundler, etc.) and API calls.
-This allows benchmarking of core framework performance.
+For each Framework being analyzed, create a publicly avail (no auth) web app, with the same data, design, components, structure, and configs, and with comparable tools (parsers, compilers, builder, bundler, etc.) and API calls.
+This will focus benchmarking on core framework performance.

 ## Project Structure

 Create an app with the framework's default project structure.
-Customize only to achieve similar functionalities or to compare specific features (like SSG perf).
+Customize only to achieve similar functionalities or to compare specific features (like SSG).

 ## Data

-Use identical data and access the same, external headless CMS, using the same API calls and authentication approach.
-Use the same compliers, compiler configs,  and compiler libs (like  Markdown).
+Use identical, on-board content.
+Access the same public headless CMS, using the same API calls and auth approach (none, unless testing auth).
+Use framework core, when , when comparing frameworks.

 ## Design